 The Federal Reserve Board sets various benchmark rates, including the Federal Funds rate, and thereby influences the general market rates of interest, including the loan and deposit rates offered by financial institutions and the fair value of our available for sale securities.
-Since March 1, 2022, through March 31, 2023, the Federal Reserve has increased the federal funds target rate range nine times from 25 to 500 basis points, which is the primary reason for the other comprehensive loss we experienced during 2022.
+The Federal Funds target rate range had increased 525 basis points since the Federal Reserve Board's first rate increase in 2022, and in order to remain competitive as market interest rates increased, we increased interest rates paid on our deposits.